Tips and Tricks to Keep Your Pup's Teeth Clean and Healthy

 • 3 min read

-Just like you and me, dogs aren’t always born with healthy mouths, and they certainly don’t stay clean on their own!
+Just like you and me, dogs aren’t born with healthy mouths, and they certainly don’t stay clean on their own!
 That’s why it’s very important to make sure their oral hygiene doesn’t get overlooked.
 It’s just as important as quality food, supplements, check-ups, and exercise!

 Developing a plan for your pup’s teeth might feel overwhelming at first.
 But eventually, your dog will come to expect it each day – leaving their teeth strong and healthy for years to come.